zwettemaan/UXPScriptSparker/Mac/ReadMe.md

 # Mac-specific tools

-Immediately after unzipping the JSXSparker folder, right-click 'initialSetupConfigApp.command' and select 'Open' from the contextual menu.
+Immediately after unzipping the UXPScriptSparker folder, right-click 'initialSetupConfigApp.command' and select 'Open' from the contextual menu.
 In the resulting dialog, allow the script to run.